95 U.S. CITIES AND 22 COUNTIES HAVE PASSED ORDINANCES OUTLAWING ABORTION*

 14. Howard County, TX

-On December 8 2025, the Motley County Commissioners' Court voted to adopt an ordinance outlawing abortion and abortion trafficking in the unincorporated parts of Motley County, Texas.
+On December 8 2025, the Motley County Commissioners' Court voted to adopt an ordinance outlawing abortion and abortion trafficking in the unincorporated area of Motley County, Texas.

-The vote of the Motley County Commissioners' Court, which covered all of the unincorporated parts of Motley County was a unanimous 5-0 in support of the measure.
+The vote of the Motley County Commissioners' Court, which covered all of the unincorporated area of Motley County was a unanimous 5-0 in support of the measure.

 County Population: 1,063